Encrypting Kubernetes Secrets at rest in etcd

 Kubernetes Secrets are only base64 by default.
 Turn on an EncryptionConfiguration and rotate the key without downtime.

 A Kubernetes Secret is not encrypted — it is base64-encoded, which is not the same thing.
-Anyone who can read etcd (a backup, a snapshot, a compromised control-plane node) can read every secret in the cluster.
-An EncryptionConfiguration on the API server fixes that by encrypting Secrets before they hit etcd.
+Anyone who can read etcd directly (a backup, a snapshot, a compromised control-plane node) can decode every password, token, and TLS key in the cluster.
+The fix is an EncryptionConfiguration on the API server: Secrets are encrypted with a provider key before they are written to etcd, and decrypted transparently on read.

 ETCDCTL_API=3 etcdctl get /registry/secrets/shop/db | stringsk8s Secret ... password: c3VwZXItc2VjcmV0echo c3VwZXItc2VjcmV0 | base64 -d -> super-secretTurn on encryption at rest